citrix/citrix-mam-sdks/README.md

 See the [Releases](https://github.com/citrix/citrix-mam-sdks/releases) for download links to the different MAM SDKs.

-The iOS SDK is also released in a Cocoapod-compatible manner, allowing customers to consume the iOS MAM SDKs in a way that works with a Cocoapod build system.
+The iOS SDK is also released in a Cocoapod-compatible manner, allowing customers to consume the iOS MAM SDKs in a way that works with the Cocoapod package manager.

-Likewise, the Java Android SDK in a Maven Repository-compatible manner.
-This enables customers to consume the Android MAM SDKs in a way that works with a Gradle or Maven build system.
+Likewise, the Java Android SDK is a Maven Repository-compatible manner.
+This enables customers to consume the Android MAM SDKs in a way that works with the Gradle or Maven package manager.

 ## Sample Apps